DeFi Yield Farming - A Risk-Benefit Analysis of Earning Crypto with DeFi

 How Can Osom Help?

-At Osom, we have realised the potential and possibility of DeFi, but we are looking to make it more accessible and open it up to as many people as possible by mitigating some of the risks and lowering fees to increase returns.
+At Osom, we have realized the potential and possibility of DeFi, but we are looking to make it more accessible and open it up to as many people as possible by mitigating some of the risks and lowering fees to increase returns.

 To this end, we have DeFi Earn, which aims to alleviate the issues faced in DeFi today, aggregating the industry's best and most reliable stablecoin lending pools into a single intuitive user interface from an EU regulated service provider.
 By utilizing reputable dollar-pegged stablecoins and proven providers, DeFi Earn mitigates the risks through intelligent diversification.

-The platform works by automatically connecting to platforms such as Binance and AAVE, gaining exposure to their stablecoin lending pools, and generating interest on user's assets.
+The platform works by automatically connecting to platforms such as Binance and AAVE, gaining exposure to their stablecoin lending pools, and generating interest on users' assets.
 Osom converts users' funds into several stablecoins, which are then placed into the lending pools.

 Stablecoins can then be converted back to fiat currency at withdrawal at any time as long as the pools are liquid, but they usually are.
 This enables the Osom users to capitalize on their savings and earn significantly higher yields than in traditional bank accounts.
 The lowest we've seen is 3.84% and the highest is 10%.
 Historically, it hovers around 6%.